-Below are 10 mantras—tips I’ve shared in my online workshops and quick tips.
+Below are 10 mantras—tips I’ve shared in my online classes and quick tips.
 These mantras are designed to stick in your mind to help you cut clutter and get more done.
 Download the free printable 10 Organizing Mantras, and pull it out anytime you need an extra dose of motivation to take action!

 Reading an organizing book or this newsletter is a great first step in the direction of controlling clutter.
 But, when you’re done reading—nothing will be different unless you do something different!
 It is the action steps you take when you’re done reading that create change and help you get more organized.